MoniMurray/shopping-list/README.md

 ## Overview

 The Shopping List is an organisation application designed to enable a User to create and maintain a centralised shopping list available on their prefered device.
 The application features a Search feature which can enable the User to organise their shopping list by category of item, or search for a single item on their list.
 There is a Note feature on the application which can enable the User to make an additional note on a list item, ie to specify a prefered brand name for the list item.
+A checkbox feature enables the User to strike through items from the list as they shop.

 Developed by Monica Murray